stonepros/stone/doc/stonefs/experimental-features.rst

 Inline data
 -----------
-By default, all CephFS file data is stored in RADOS objects.
+By default, all StoneFS file data is stored in RADOS objects.
 The inline data feature enables small files (generally <2KB) to be stored in the inode and served out of the MDS.
 This may improve small-file performance but increases load on the MDS.
 It is not sufficiently tested to support at this time, although